blahah/transrate/README.md

 ### Usearch, Bowtie2 and eXpress

 Usearch (http://drive5.com/usearch), Bowtie2 (https://sourceforge.net/projects/bowtie-bio/files/bowtie2) and eXpress (http://bio.math.berkeley.edu/eXpress/) must be installed and in your PATH.
 Additionally, the Usearch binary executable should be named `usearch`.

-## Development status

-This software is in early development.
-Nevertheless, we welcome bug reports.